chrislo27/RhythmHeavenRemixEditor/README.md

 # Rhythm Heaven Remix Editor 2
 RHRE 2 - Rhythm Heaven Remix Editor 2 - An audio remix editor for the Rhythm Heaven series

-The only Rhythm Heaven remix editor featuring drag-and-drop cues, intuitive design, and graphical customization.
+The only Rhythm Heaven remix editor featuring drag-and-drop cues with a heavy emphasis on keyboard shortcuts, clean material design, and graphical customization.

 Get a release from the [Releases tab](https://github.com/chrislo27/RhythmHeavenRemixEditor2/releases).
 Read the README included in the download.